andrmoel/astronomy-bundle-js/README.md

 ## <a name="moon"></a> Moon

+This library uses the VSOP87 theory to calculate precise planetary positions.
+Each calculation uses terms with a heavy file size of several kilobytes.
+For that reason all VSOP87 calculations will **load asynchronous** and only when they are used.
+All coordinate methods do return a **Promise**.

 ### <a name="moon-position"></a> Position of the Moon

 **Example 1**: Calculate the geocentric position of the Moon for 12 April 1992 at 00:00 UTC